-• Missing kernel module dependencies prevent batman-adv from being loaded on devices without WiFi drivers (#1578)
+Missing kernel module dependencies prevent batman-adv from being loaded on devices without WiFi drivers (#1578)

-• Default TX power on many Ubiquiti devices is too high, correct offsets are unknown (#94)

-• The MAC address of the WAN interface is modified even when Mesh-on-WAN is disabled (#496)

-This may lead to issues in environments where a fixed MAC address is expected (like VMware when promiscuous mode is disallowed).

-The current API is inconsistent and will be replaced eventually.
-The old API will still be supported for a while.

-• Frequent reboots due to out-of-memory or high load due to memory pressure on weak hardware specially in larger meshes (#1243)

-Optimizations in Gluon 2018.1 have significantly improved memory usage.
+- Default TX power on many Ubiquiti devices is too high, correct offsets are unknown (#94) Reducing the TX power in the Advanced Settings is recommended. - The MAC address of the WAN interface is modified even when Mesh-on-WAN is disabled (#496) This may lead to issues in environments where a fixed MAC address is expected (like VMware when promiscuous mode is disallowed). - Inconsistent respondd API (#522) - The current API is inconsistent and will be replaced eventually.
+The old API will still be supported for a while. - Frequent reboots due to out-of-memory or high load due to memory pressure on weak hardware specially in larger meshes (#1243) - Optimizations in Gluon 2018.1 have significantly improved memory usage.
 There are still known bugs leading to unreasonably high load that we hope to solve in future releases.